Sunday, October 6, 2024

 On the other hand, high technology use, primarily by using a smartphone, was associated with higher physical activity levels.

-In contrast to previous assumptions, smartphone use may actually drive physical activity levels and not the other way around.
+In contrast to previous assumptions, smartphone use may drive physical activity levels and not the other way around.

 The study participants indicated that they use their technology devices for recreation and also for work.